Larry Foyt: President

 “It’s easy for my kids to look at the success I’ve had and think, yeah I’d like to do that,” said A.J., Indy’s first four-time winner.
 “But I look back at some of the accidents I’ve had, the scars I have now and the friends I’ve lost over the years, and I think, who would want that for their kids?
 I had to do it because I didn’t know anything else.
 My success gave my kids choices -- like a college education.
 That’s what I wanted for my kids and I tried to insist on it.”

 Foyt obliged by graduating with a bachelor’s degree in communications from Texas Christian University in 2000.

-As the future owner of A.J.
+As the President of A.J.
 Foyt Enterprises, Larry Foyt knows the challenges ahead of him.
 However, now that he has tasted victory, the challenge is no longer when he’ll win, but how to keep winning…consistently.